KeatonJSant/cromarj_resume/docs/index.md

 __Data Analyst__, Part-time
 Analyzed data from the school concerning students, faculty, administration, and departments.
-- Converted Tableau dashboards into interactive R shiny apps for the career center to make insightful decisions.
+- Converted Tableau dashboards into interactive R shiny apps for the career center to make insightful decisions.s (Typo)
 - Saved the school hundreds of man hours by automating data collection processes and generating automated reports.